gesquive/dispatch/README.md

 A self-hosted mail forwarding web API server.

-### Why?
-This program was created to provide an email json-based API for static sites.
+This program was created to provide a json-based email API for static sites.
+You could use any transactional mailing service and pay them a monthly fee, or stand up your own dispatch.

 ## Installing

 ### Compile
-This project requires go1.7+ to compile.
+This project has been tested with go1.7+.
 Just run `go get -u github.com/gesquive/dispatch` and the executable should be built for you automatically in your `$GOPATH`.

-Optionally you can run `make install` to build and copy the executable to `/usr/local/bin/` with correct permissions.
+Optionally you can clone the repo and run `make install` to build and copy the executable to `/usr/local/bin/` with correct permissions.

 ### Download
 Alternately, you can download the latest release for your platform from [github](https://github.com/gesquive/dispatch/releases).